debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 ## What's the point

-If you use any operating system, there are many programs called "services" running in the background handling various tasks for you.
-Whether it's drivers, file indexers, music players...
-It's almost certain you don't even know what many of them do and how they got into the system.
-In general all OSes have their ways to get those important services to run on your computer.
-Debian uses its own "package manager" that can automatically figure out which services you need and install them for you based on what applications you use.

-I believe that this is how Bitcoin software should behave too.
-You should not have to manually install and configure everything.
-While possible, educating and empowering, it comes with great costs:

-* Not everyone has confidence or time to do that
-* Security risks stemming from misconfiguration
-* Security risks stemming from failure to verify the software properly (tedious task that package managers can handle too)
-* It gets boring once you do it for a ~third time

-It was not previously possible to install Bitcoin software as automatically as e.g. pulseaudio because nobody created the package files needed for it to work.
-This project solves it.
+The work of any operating system depends on so called "services", programmes that are run in the background and control many of the functions of the operating systems and other programs.
+Those are the programs that provide interface between the hardware and software (called drivers), index files for quick search of your documents, manage the way your audio is mixed before it gets to your speakers and many others.

+You don't need to know many of the system services work and which programs depend on them, but it's important that their presence is vital for the system.
+In a popular GNU/Linux distributions such as Debian rely on a package manager that automatically figures out which services need to be installed and configured whenever you choose a new application to be installed on your computer.

+We believe that this is the way bitcoin and cryptocurrency related software should behave as well, but the current situation is different.
+The user is often referred to a github repository, where in the described installation is tedious manual procedure prone to errors and security holes arising from misconfiguration or failure to verify the software properly.

+This repository was made to address this issue and allow to install cryptocurrency software stack automatically.
+It aims to create the required package files installable with Debian package manager.

 Yes, installing any Bitcoin/freedom-related application is now going to be as easy as installing VLC.
 It'll be possible to use GUI or simple `apt` command.